pictuga/morss/README.md

 - `DELAY` sets the browser cache delay, only for HTTP clients
 - `TIMEOUT` sets the HTTP timeout when fetching rss feeds and articles
-- `THREADS` sets the number of threads to use. `1` makes no use of multithreading.

 ### Content matching